Meet Our Team

 Dr. Lori is a veterinarian who earned her education from The Ohio State University in 1992.
 She is a member of such veterinary organizations as the American Veterinary Medical Association (AVMA) and the International Association for Animal Hospital and Palliative Care (IAAHPC).
 She is also certified in Canine Medical Massage from CSU.
 Dr. Lori first began working with in-home pet euthanasia about 7 years ago and it made her realize the potential for comfort and care that can be provided at the end of a pet’s life in a home setting.
 Dr. Lori is grateful to now be a member of the Caring Pathways team which allows her to continue serving the end of life needs of beloved pets with kindness and dignity.

-Dr. Lori has two children and a dog named Wolfie.
+Dr. Lori has two sons, two heeler mixes, Priya and Bhim, and feline Lulu.
 When she isn’t working, she enjoys hiking in the foothills.

 Kelly Knoll, DVM